Storage and Handling of Hazardous Materials

 The new, preferred procedure for collecting broken glass is to use 5 gallon containers that can be sealed.
 The custodial staff will then dispose of the containers with the regular trash.
-USED BUCKETS WILL NOT BE RETURNED.
-DO NOT EMPTY THE CONTENTS OF THE BUCKET INTO THE TRASH.
-For this option:
+Used buckets will note be returned.
+Do not empty the contents of the bucket into the regular trash can or dumpster.

-- Either purchase 5 gallon buckets from Chemistry Stores at 5 dollars per bucket, providing an account index to pick them up, or
+- Either purchase 5 gallon buckets from Chemistry Stores at 5 dollars per bucket, providing an account index to pick them up.

 - Repurpose buckets from food service, dissection specimens, or other sources.
 They must have a lid that will seal them.